Rico-Recipes/Rico-Project-app/README.md

 * To use the app,first visit our site! .
 * If you want to run it from your local machine:
 - Go to our official repo, listed below
+- clone the repo to your local machine
+- npm i before anything
 ## Instructions to run app in dev server:
 ** In one terminal window:
 ```bash